Introverted leaders are usually great at technical skills. That’s why they were promoted and given more responsibility.

 Small talk is an important factor in developing relationships between colleagues.
 And it is considered that introverts cannot master the art of speaking with others while not covering any functional topics.

 Indeed, extroverts are usually more skilled in small talk.
-However, we often underestimate people’s need in meaningful conversations.
+However, we often underestimate people’s needs in meaningful conversations.

 Introverts need more time to adapt to the environment and “scan” other people.

-However, they also can make a conversation more personalized and interesting for their companions, taking small talk to the next level.
+However, they also can make a conversation more personalized and interesting for their companions, making small talk to the next level.

 This is what makes them unique in the eyes of other people, and extroverted leaders often lack this special kind of charisma.

 4. A Small Contact List

 Extroverts collect contacts easily.
 They often know someone who can help them or someone else in solving particular issues.